“THE FOUNDATIONS OF THE NEW JERUSALEM

 The stone Sardonyx, which is the fifth stone in the foundation, is actually a fine-grained quartz that has alternating bands of reddish-brown and white.
 Many cameos were made by this stone and were used by the Romans and others.
 Josephus the Jewish historian indicates this stone was used for the shoulder pieces of the ephod.

-Sardius is also known as carnelian, has been found in the excavations of ancient tombs of royalty.
+Sardius is also known as carnalian, has been found in the excavations of ancient tombs of royalty.
 The stone itself is translucent and was hard-grained and orangish-red quartz that was used in ring and wax seals.
-A beautiful string of carnelian stones was found in a tomb dating back to 3100 B.C in Egypt.
+A beautiful string of carnalian stones was found in a tomb dating back to 3100 B.C in Egypt.
 It is the sixth stone in the foundation.

 The stone Chrysolite, which is the seventh stone used in the foundation, literally means “transparent” in Hebrew.
 This stone is one of the most common one found in the world, and is a typically colorless, transparent, coarse crystalline quartz.